The short answer

 Money changers driven out of the Temple - 19th century engraving by Gustave Dore

-Mark’s account adds that Jesus “and would not allow anyone to carry merchandise through the temple courts” (Mark 11:15-18).
+Mark’s account adds that Jesus “would not allow anyone to carry merchandise through the temple courts” (Mark 11:15-18).
 In John’s version, Jesus actually makes a whip first and then (presumably) uses it to drive out the animals (John 2:15).
-In both Mark and John, there’s specific mention of “those who sell doves”, where Jesus turns over their benches in Mark’s account and specifically tells them in John, “Get these out of here.
-Stop turning my Father’s house into a market.”(John 2:16).
+In both Mark and John, there’s specific mention of “those who sell doves”: in Mark's account, Jesus turns over their benches; in John, he tells them, “Get these out of here.
+Stop turning my Father’s house into a market” (John 2:16).

 Jesus flips tables.
 Should you?

-It’s easy to read this scene as an example of Jesus getting angry and think that this sets an example for us to do the same when the right conditions are met.
+It’s easy to read this scene as an example of Jesus getting angry and think that he sets an example for us to do the same when the right conditions are met.
 People use the phrase “righteous anger” for the times when you’re angry about something, but because you’re angry on behalf of something that’s good and true, you are allowed to get angry, even to act out.
 The fact that you’re angry over a just cause, in other words, gives you permission to act out in this way.

 This way of thinking is problematic, and many people recognize it as such.
 The main reason is because it seems selfless but is actually the opposite.
 You think you’re acting out of duty or passion for goodness and justice, and therefore you aren’t selfishly indulging your own anger, but how do you know that?
 If you are the one who decides whether something is just or not, then there’s a danger of becoming a hypocrite without realizing it.

-There are certain natural temptations that arise when you put yourself in the position of the judge over what’s right and wrong.
+There are certain natural temptations that arise when you put yourself in the position of judge over what’s right and wrong.
 It’s easy to build criteria in your mind where the things other people do are unjust and wrong, whereas the things that you do are just and right.

 In the end, you make yourself into the ultimate arbiter of justice and truth, which gives you a perpetual license to get angry and act out in all kinds of situations.
 “Of course I’m angry at this injustice!” you might say.
 But of course, this is a dangerous way to act, and can lead to the hypocrisy of justifying your own angry behavior but condemning that of others.
-Hypocrisy aside, at a more basic level it just gives you free license to indulge a vice.
+Hypocrisy aside, at a more basic level it gives you free license to indulge in a vice.

 But what about Jesus?
 You might say that because he’s God and therefore has perfect knowledge of all things, Jesus is able to perfectly judge what’s justice or unjust.
 Unlike you or me, he knows what’s just and righteous, and isn’t prone to (or even capable of) self-delusion.
 Therefore (you might argue) Jesus is really the only one who’s able to have righteous anger in this way.
 So maybe this passage is really about showing us that Jesus alone has the license to be angry because only he can do it perfectly.

 But is it really right to say that Jesus was acting in righteous anger in the first place?
-It’s not like anger is necessarily a good thing – “wrath” is, after all, one of the seven classical sins.
+It’s not like anger is necessarily a good thing; wrath is, after all, one of the seven classical sins.
 How do we understand Jesus’ anger?

-It’s true that he takes some pretty intense actions: overturning tables, driving out the animals, and making some pretty severe pronouncements about the bad practices that he saw.
+It’s true that he takes some pretty intense actions: overturning tables, driving out the animals, and making some severe pronouncements about the bad practices that he saw.
 But the authors of the gospel passages don’t give any indication of what his emotional state was.

 Notice that in Mark’s account, the text says, “And as he taught them, he said, ‘is it not written: “my house will be called a house of prayer for all nations”?’”(Mark 11:17, emphasis mine).
 And how do the people respond?
 “The whole crowd was amazed at his teaching” (Mark 11:18).
 So even in the midst of what appears to be a scene where Jesus is almost literally tearing something down, the deeper reality is that he is doing it with an aim towards raising the people up towards a higher good.